-Are you at the beginning of your wedding flower planning journey?
+Are you at the beginning of your exciting West Sussex wedding flowers planning?
 Constantly hearing or reading confusing wedding flower terms that fly over your head, leaving you feeling a bit uncertain?

 So let me demystify some of those words which will help you in your planning so that you can feel confident making decisions for your wedding flowers:

 A term that’s used to describe an arrangement that’s likely to be a focal point in your wedding where flowers and foliage are designed on a structure, such as an arbour.
 Examples include Archways, Flower Clouds, Staircase Meadows, Aisle Flowers or a Mantlepiece feature.
 These will require more budgetary allocation due to labour, logistics, flower and planning involved.

 When flowers arrive with us, they are likely to have been out of water for up to 48 hours or more and will be looking a little worse for wear.
 Their flower heads will be tight, and Rose stems will be covered in thorns.
 Conditioning is the term used to describe the process of getting flowers looking their best, and will include tasks such as removing leaves, cutting the ends of the stems and repeating the process every few days.

 Any flowers that are held or worn.
 These include bouquets, buttonholes, corsages, and flowers for the hair.

 A top table is a setting where you will both be seated with your wedding party, whereas a Sweetheart table will just have you two sitting together only.

 This usually refers to foliage that is placed onto a table in a relaxed design without a water source, and can be an alternative to a structured foliage garland when styled across a rectangular table or mantelpiece and comes at a higher price point.